CFTs on Riemann Surfaces of genus $g\geq 1$: Abstract

 \section{Abstract}

-$N$-point functions of holomorphic fields in rational conformal field theories can be calculated by methods from complex analysis.
-We establish explicit formulas for the $2$-point function of the Virasoro field on hyperelliptic Riemann surfaces of genus $g\geq 1$. $N$-point functions for higher $N$ are obtained inductively, and we show that they have a nice graph representation.
+$N$-point functions of holomorphic fields in conformal field theories can be calculated by methods from algebraic geometry.
+We establish explicit formulas for the $2$-point function of the Virasoro field on hyperelliptic Riemann surfaces of genus $g\geq 1$.
+Virasoro $N$-point functions for higher $N$ are obtained inductively, and we show that they have a nice graph representation.
 We discuss the $3$-point function with application to the $(2,5)$ minimal model.